coolOrangeLabs/sample-workflows/AUTOMATE/Create STL from Inventor Model/README.md

 # Create STL from Inventor Model

 ## Description
 This workflow uses coolOrange **powerJobs** to create a STL file from an Inventor model (IPT or IAM).

-### Benefit:
-Reducing time and costs by automating neutral format generation.
+The generated STL file can be shared through Vault or by copying it to a configurable network folder.
+The automated generation and sharing of the STL file on a state change reduces time and costs.

 ## Prerequisites
 [powerJobs Processor](https://www.coolorange.com/powerjobs) version 22.0.19 or later must be installed on the Vault Job Processor machine(s)